KorfLab/spitfire/README.md

 + /share/korflab/home - Your personal home away from home (see below)
 + /share/korflab/project - Group projects

-For reasons that aren't obvious, your home directory at `/home/username` is sometimes unstable.
-Most days it works great, but every once in a while the fileserver has issues.
-If you're running a long compute that requires access to your home directory, the job may fail.
-For this reason **never use your home directory**.
-Instead, put _stuff_ in your `/share/korflab/home/username` directory.

 To determine how much space you have available, use `df`.

 	cd /share/korflab